neondatabase/website/content/docs/guides/neon-features.md

 <a href="/docs/guides/read-replica-prisma" description="Scale your applications with Neon read replicas and Prisma Client" icon="screen">Use read replicas with Prisma</a>

-<a href="/docs/guides/read-replica-entity-framework" description="Scale your applications with Neon read replicas and Entity Framework" icon="screen">Use read replicas with Entity Framework</a>

-<a href="/docs/guides/read-replica-drizzle" description="Scale your Next.js applications with Neon read replicas and Drizzle ORM" icon="screen">Use read replicas with Drizzle</a>

 </DetailIconCards>

 ### Time Travel